Pinoy Family Recipes

 How To Cook Beef Salpicao?

-Once your beef is browned, lower the heat a bit.
-Now, add butter, minced garlic, soy sauce, oyster sauce, black pepper, and just a pinch of salt to the pan.
-Stir everything together so that the beef is well coated in this rich, savory sauce.
+After the beef is seared, I lower the heat and add butter, more garlic (minced this time), soy sauce, oyster sauce, pepper, and just a bit of salt.
+I mix it all together until the beef is fully coated in that rich and savory sauce.

 Seared beef with fried garlic and green onions.